 This document, together with the attached revisions to the affected components of the waiver, constitutes the state's request to amend its approved waiver under §1915(c) of the Social Security Act.
 The state affirms that it will abide by all provisions of the waiver, including the provisions of this amendment when approved by CMS.
-The state further attests that it will continuously 04/20/2021 operate the waiver in accordance with the assurances specified in Section V and the additional requirements specified in Section VI of the approved waiver.
+The state further attests that it will continuously operate the waiver in accordance with the assurances specified in Section V and the additional requirements specified in Section VI of the approved waiver.
 The state certifies that additional proposed revisions to the waiver request will be submitted by the Medicaid agency in the form of additional waiver amendments.

 Signature: Julie Mochon

 State Medicaid Director or Designee

-Submission Date: Apr 13, 2021
+Submission Date: Oct 18, 2021

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name:
+Last Name: Kozak

-Kozak

 First Name: Sally

 Title:

-Title.
-Deputy Secretary
+Agency: Deputy Secretary

-Agency: Office of Medical Assistance Programs

-A 7.3 Office of Medical Assistance Programs
+Address: Office of Medical Assistance Programs

-Address: 625 Forster Street, Health and Welfare Building
+Address 2: 625 Forster Street, Health and Welfare Building

-Address 2: ozo i orster bucet, i remai z zarang

 City: Harrisburg

-Ctata.

 State: Pennsylvania

 Zip: 17120

 Phone:

 (717) 705-5007 Ext: TTY

 Fax: (717) 787-6583

-E-mail: -
+E-mail:

 Attachments sakozak@pa.gov